How to turn your LinkedIn profile into an attention magnet.

 Love it or hate it, LinkedIn is part of modern business.
 And if you are building a career, your LinkedIn profile can act like a magnet, attracting the attention of the people who are looking for you.
+And if you haven't been giving your LinkedIn much love lately, you're not alone.

 A lot of my clients tell me that they just don't really know how and why to use LinkedIn, so they set it up and try to add new jobs when they happen, but otherwise, they don't bother.

 But that's a missed opportunity, whether you're looking for a job or not.
+And if you are looking for a job, you are making a huge strategic error

 When your profile has the right elements, it will attract attention from recruiters, hiring managers and other people who might have the great next career opportunity for you.